Boeing 787 output, review threatened if engineers strike

 "Under the rules, Boeing would need to submit a plan to the FAA to show that any replacement workers brought in to work on certification issues would be as capable as those they replaced, and the FAA would need to approve it, for the 787 review to go on," an FAA spokesperson said.

-"Anytime any company has labor issues or is in bankruptcy, we would normally heighten surveillance of the compliance" with FAA certification rules.
+"Anytime any company has labour issues or is in bankruptcy, we would normally heighten surveillance of the compliance" with FAA certification rules.

 Boeing declined to comment further on how it would handle the review or production during a strike, although industry experts said it might have more people in reserve who have the high-level FAA authorization to conduct the review or work on planes.